-Around the middle of the calendar year, we here at Astronology® like to reflect on 2019’s changes that federal and state governments may have already made, or intend to make, that impact Human Resources.
+Around the middle of the calendar year, we here at Astronology® like to reflect on the current and soon to be implemented changes from federal and state governments that impact Human Resources.

 If you’re a small business leader, you’ve likely started investing in management tools and other solutions to help aid your growing team.

 One of the best indicators of success is the growth of your organization.
 Growth not only in terms of revenue or the amount of clients you have, but also in the number of employees on staff.

 As we plan for 2021, we need to consider COVID-19’s impact on 2020 compensation decisions for nonprofit executives.
 For the most part, nonprofit executive compensation came to a halt.